MATH course (level determined by the placement test)

 Students planning to enroll in the Secondary Education Program should contact Dr. Jennifer Cuddapah, Program Coordinator, for an advising appointment: 301-696-3773; firstname.lastname@example.org.

 Chemistry majors who wish to study abroad in the sophomore or junior year should take this into consideration when planning their schedules.

-Very highly qualified students, who have completed an AP course in chemistry in high school and scored a 4 or 5 on the AP-Chemistry Exam or who have completed an IB curriculum with a score of 5 or better on the IB exam in chemistry may consider enrolling in CHEM 209 or CHEM 215 during their first semester.
+Very highly qualified students who have completed an AP course in chemistry in high school and scored a 4 on the AP-Chemistry Exam will be awarded credit for CHEM 101.
+Students earning a 5 on the AP-Chemistry Exam will be awarded credit for both CHEM 101 and CHEM 102.
+These students, as well as students who have completed an IB curriculum with a score of 5 or better on the IB exam in chemistry, may consider enrolling in CHEM 209 or CHEM 215 during their first semester.

 Any questions concerning registration for chemistry majors should be directed to the Chair of the Department of Chemistry and Physics, Chris Stromberg, Hodson 246, at 301-696-3678.